TunezJay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 2.
 Displays the content of the /etc/passwd file Task 3.
 Displays the content of two files
 Task 4.
 Displays the last 10 lines of a file
+Task 5.
+Displays the first 10 lines of a file